 Dietitians Ext.
-2068
+4076

-A registered dietitian will review your medical record and work with your health care team to develop a nutrition care plan for you.
-Registered dietitians are also available to educate you about any diets you may need to follow after you are discharged.
+A registered dietitian is available to review your medical record and work with your healthcare team to develop a nutrition care plan for you.
+Registered dietitians are also available to educate you about any diets you may need to follow upon discharge.